NoldoAI/noldo/README.md

   The AI will provide links and options from sellers and social media.
 - **Alerts**: Buyers can set alerts for specific products and prices.
 For example:
   > "If someone lists an iPhone 15 under 2000 Lari, send me an alert."

 ---

+## FUTURE: AI-Powered In-Store Consultants
+SeekDeep will also provide AI-powered talking consultants in stores.
+These AI consultants will:
+- **Interact with Customers**: Engage with clients in real-time, answering their questions and providing product recommendations based on the available product database.
+- **Gather and Analyze Data**: Collect insights on customer preferences, frequently asked questions, and product demand.
+- **Enhance In-Store Experience**: Improve customer satisfaction by offering quick and relevant information, reducing wait times, and assisting sales representatives.

+---